7 Technical Sales Engineer Training Topics that Drive Better Business Results

 But then they took another step.

-“We followed up after the trainings.
+“We followed up after the training.
 You can’t present it one time and expect everyone will master it.
 We sent printed materials.
 We had two SEs team up to practice, giving demos to each other and practicing back and forth,” he said.

 Develop Multiple Career Paths for Your Team